Joint Venture: Meaning, Types, Examples, Benefits and Risks

 • Independent entities: The parent companies remain independent and retain their separate identities while collaborating.

-Advantages of joint ventures
+Advantages and disadvantages of joint ventures

 Risks of joint ventures